 Though the information on your credit report directly impacts your score, reports don’t actually contain your score.
 There are many websites, services, and credit cards where you can check your score for free.
 So it’s usually not necessary to pay the bureaus themselves to see your score.

 When you receive your credit reports from Experian, TransUnion, and Equifax, review them carefully.
 These are long, dense documents that can be overwhelming, especially if you have a long credit history.
-Look for accounts or addresses you don't recognize or any information that is inaccurate.
+You have a right to correct any inaccurate information on your record with the credit bureau.
 Make sure: